OpenMined/syft-widget/README.md

 # syft-widget

-Build resilient widgets for private, distributed systems.
+Build resilient jupyter widgets for viewing syft's private, distributed filesystem

 ## What is syft-widget?